Support unprivileged singularity and update the singularity scripts

 <attr name="USE_CCB" const="True" glidein_publish="True" job_publish="False" parameter="True" publish="True" type="string" value="True"/>

-#9 Updated by Dave Dykstra over 2 years ago
+#9 Updated by Dave Dykstra almost 3 years ago

 It now occurs to me, despite what I put in the initial ticket description, that it would be better to first try singularity in /usr/bin (really, in the PATH) and try the unprivileged singularity second.
 The use case is if some system administrator wants some special configuration to take priority.
 In particular I'm thinking about system administrators wanting to bind in some extra paths.
 That is actually not currently supported when the --contain option is used (and grid jobs do use it), but a singularity developer considers that to be a bug so that may change in the future.
 Additionally it's slightly lower overhead to try something from local disk than from cvmfs, and it is more likely to succeed if present.
 In fact it should probably be a fatal error if it is present in the PATH and fails.